-The sender address and bad grammar should give it away.
-But it still looks pretty convincing, and is closely modeled off of other real Google email messages.
+The sender’s address and bad grammar should give it away.
+But it is still pretty convincing, and closely resembles other real Google email messages.

 Do NOT call the number.
-Do NOT reply to the email.
+You must NOT reply to the email.
 Do NOT click the links.

-If you receive this, mark this message as Spam, and then Delete it.
+If you receive this data breach phishing email, mark this message as Spam, and then Delete it.

 He pretended to be with Google, and researched my email address (which I made up on the spot).
-And he insisted to me that I was being hacked and calling my ISP wouldn’t do any good.
+And he insisted that a hacker was targeting my computer and calling my ISP wouldn’t do any good.
 He tried to convince me that my IP address was compromised, and because IP addresses were unchangeable and assigned for a lifetime, I had to do the needful and let him fix the issue.

 Switching back to my regular voice, I called him on his nonsense and he said some bad words and I moved on.
 Sigh.
 It’s just another Monday.